sarra20020/git-sheet/commands.md

 - view changes between commits, branches, files , our working dir ...etc itshow the difference between new changes and the last commit
     ``` git diff ``

+    > `git diff --staged` or `--cached` will list the changes between the staging area and our last commit, and to view for a particular fiel we can add the specific <file_name> in option